gmcpeak/LYTE-Lessons/README.md

 # LYTE Lessons
-The materials and documents created for my LYTE lesson series on web development.
+This repo contains the materials and documents created for my lesson series on web development for the LYTE Program at Thomas Edison Middle School.
+Each day's lesson materials are stored in a folder and are organized by day.